 This Mediterranean salmon bowl is loaded with healthy Mediterranean ingredients.
 Tender lemon salmon is baked to perfection and added into a bowl with lettuce, tomatoes, roasted red peppers, olives, feta cheese and fresh herbs.
 A drizzle of lemon dressing finishes off this salmon bowl.
 If you want more ideas like this, check out my list of Mediterranean meal prep recipes!

 Calories: 579 kcal, Protein: 43 grams, Carbohydrates: 46 grams, Fat: 18 grams, Fiber: 10 grams, Sodium: 80 mg

 Pescatarian Meal Prep Lunch and Dinner Ideas

 Enjoy an easy and healthy pescatarian meal prep with one of these tasty recipes!

 7. Quinoa and Mediterranean Roasted Vegetables

 This quinoa and roasted vegetable dish is the perfect meal prep for pescatarians who want to eat healthy but also want to keep their body full of energy throughout the day.
 This recipe is packed with nutrition and uses tasty roasted flavors.
 It’s gluten-free and Whole30 friendly.
 The beauty of quinoa is that it’s a complete protein, which means that it contains all the essential amino acids your body needs to function.
-This is one of our favorite healthy recipes with roasted vegetables!
+This is one of my favorite healthy recipes with roasted vegetables!